So an angel is a spirit who carries a message, or performs a mission, for God.

 a special angel with a particular task, such as the Angel of God or the Angel of Death

-a spirit assigned to each person to look after and guide them.
+a spirit assigned to each person to look after and guide them – the Guardian Angel.

-There are fallen angels, who once disobeyed God – Lucifer springs to mind.
+There are also ‘fallen’ angels, who once disobeyed God – Lucifer is one of these.

 Heads of Angels, by Sir Joshua Reynolds